Rayon: History

+Process

 Rayon is produced by dissolving cellulose, then converting this solution back to insoluble fibrous cellulose.
 Various processes have been developed for this regeneration.
-The most common methods for creating rayon are the cuprammonium method, the viscose method, and the lyocell process.
-The first two methods have been practiced for more than a century.
+The current industrial methods for creating rayon are the cuprammonium method, the viscose method, and the Lyocell process.
+The cuprammonium and viscose methods have been practiced for more than a century with the viscose method contributing most of production.

+Bernigaut's method (1884)

+The first rayon was made by Louis Marie Hilaire Bernigaut in 1884.
+Bernigaut's rayon was made of nitrocellulose produced from cellulose where cellulose is obtained from cotton and reacted with a mixture of sulfuric and nitric acid.
+Nitration occurs as:

+[C6H7O2(OH)3]n + HNO3 ↔ [C6H7O2(NO3)3]n +H2O.

+The sulfuric acid is used take up the water formed in the reaction leaving nitrocellulose.
+The nitrocellulose was highly flammable and it took 7 years of further development before Bernigaut brought the product to market.
+The nitrocellulose process had been fully superseded for industrial production of rayon by the cuprammonium and viscose methods in the early 20th century.

-Cuprammonium methods
+Cuprammonium method (1890)

-Swiss chemist Matthias Eduard Schweizer (1818–1860) discovered that cellulose dissolves in tetraaminecopper dihydroxide.
-Max Fremery and Johann Urban developed a method to produce carbon fibers for use in light bulbs in 1897.
-Production of cuprammonium rayon for textiles started in 1899 in the Vereinigte Glanzstoff Fabriken AG in Oberbruch near Aachen.
-Improvement by J. P. Bemberg AG in 1904 made the artificial silk a product comparable to real silk.

-Cuprammonium rayon has properties similar to viscose; however, during its production, the cellulose is combined with copper and ammonia (Schweizer's reagent).
+Cuprammonium rayon has properties similar to rayon made using the more prevalent viscose method; however, during its production, the cellulose is combined with copper and ammonia (Schweizer's reagent).
 Due to the detrimental environmental effects of this production method, cuprammonium rayon is no longer being produced in the United States.
-The process has been described as historic, but cuprammonium rayon is still made by one company in Japan.
+The process has been described as obsolete, but cuprammonium rayon is still made by one company in Japan.

 Tetraamminecopper(II) sulfate is also used as a solvent.

-Viscose method
+Viscose method (1891)

-English chemist Charles Frederick Cross and his collaborators, Edward John Bevan and Clayton Beadle, patented their artificial silk in 1894.
-They named their material "viscose" because its production involved the intermediacy of a highly viscous solution.
-The process built on the reaction of cellulose with a strong base, followed by treatment of that solution with carbon disulfide to give a xanthate derivative.
+The viscose process builds on the reaction of cellulose with a strong base, followed by treatment of that solution with carbon disulfide to give a xanthate derivative.
 The xanthate is then converted back to a cellulose fiber in a subsequent step.

-The first commercial viscose rayon was produced by the UK company Courtaulds Fibres in November 1905.
-Courtaulds formed an American division, American Viscose (later known as Avtex Fibers), to produce their formulation in the United States in 1910.
-The name "rayon" was adopted in 1924, with "viscose" being used for the viscous organic liquid used to make both rayon and cellophane.
-In Europe, though, the fabric itself became known as "viscose", which has been ruled an acceptable alternative term for rayon by the US Federal Trade Commission (FTC).

 The viscose method can use wood as a source of cellulose, whereas other routes to rayon require lignin-free cellulose as a starting material.
-The use of woody sources of cellulose makes viscose cheaper, so it was traditionally used on a larger scale than the other methods.
+The use of woody sources of cellulose makes the viscose process cheaper, so it was traditionally used on a larger scale than the other methods.
 On the other hand, the original viscose process generates large amounts of contaminated wastewater.
 Newer technologies use less water and have improved the quality of the wastewater.
-Rayon was produced only as a filament fiber until the 1930s when methods were developed to utilize "broken waste rayon" as staple fiber.